whoisusmanali/FAANG-Stocks-Prediction/README.md

    - Evaluate model performance using metrics like MSE, RMSE, and MAE.
    - Fine-tune the model to improve results.

-## Screenshots
-- Add screenshots of the application in action for better understanding.

 ## Future Enhancements
 - Integration of additional forecasting models.